-The allocation of grants and FIs is based on the conclusions of the Ex-ante assessment of FIs.
-The household waste management systems are envisaged to be supported by grants, given the legislative restrictions and the possibilities for taking on debts by the municipalities - given the local authorities are responsible for the waste management, the costs are covered by the municipal waste fee and the municipal budget.
+The allocation of grants and FIs is based on the conclusions of the updated Ex-ante assessment of FIs as of 2023.
+The local authorities are responsible for the household waste management, as the costs are covered by the municipal waste fee and the municipal budget.
 In order to achieve the 2030 objectives significant resources are needed.
 Therefore, to prevent the increase of the waste fee for citizens over the social affordability threshold, the main form of support is the grant funding to complement the municipal budget.
-With regard to these measures the Ex-ante assessment of FIs identified the potential for implementation of FIs in combination with grants in two operations, and the legal restrictions and opportunities for taking on municipal debt should be taken into account.
+With regard to the eligible measures the updated Ex-ante assessment of FIs identified the potential for implementation of FIs in combination with grants only for the mesure related to the separate collection and recycling of biodegradable waste, taking into account the legal restrictions and opportunities for taking on municipal debt.

-For the waste recycling measures application of FIs is identified, as they can provide an acceptable rate of return and a payback period for the investment.
+For the waste recycling measures application of FIs is identified, as such projects could generate significant direct and indirect economic benefitst.

-For the other measures under the Priority grants are envisaged given they are neither revenue generating, nor cost saving interventions and the Ex-ante assessment of FIs does not indentify applicability of financial instruments for these types of activities.
+For the other measures under the Priority only grants are envisaged given they are neither revenue generating, nor cost saving interventions and the Ex-ante assessment of FIs does not indentify applicability of financial instruments for these types of activities.